This article will explain how to look for a part-time job and the help available from Purple Door.

 The University of Portsmouth has a large range part-time jobs offered to our students that will easily fit around your studies.
 Jobs vary and can either be part-time during term-time, short contracts or during the summer.

-Below is a list of some of the roles advertised with the University of Portsmouth’s employability service, Purple Door, from across campus and various departments.
+Below is a list of some of the roles advertised with the University of Portsmouth’s Careers and Employability Service from across campus and various departments.

 How can I apply for these jobs?